 - The rail network does not go to sleep once the last passenger services have run.
 Freight trains run all through the night.

-- Never anticipate that you know when the next train is due.
+- Never anticipate that the you know when the next train is due.
 The reduced number of passenger trains running on the network during the day will allow more freight services to operate during the daytime hours, transporting vital goods around the country.
 A freight train can travel at up to 100mph

 Further information on rail safety can be found at www.youvstrain.co.uk